tokenable/tokenable-ruby/README.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)
 ![Project Status: WIP – Development is in progress](https://www.repostatus.org/badges/latest/wip.svg)

 Tokenable is a Rails gem that allows API-only applications a way to authenticate users.
 This can be helpful when building Single Page Applications, or Mobile Applications.
+It's designed to work with the auth system you are already using, such as Devise, Sorcery and `has_secure_password`.
+You can also use it with any custom auth systems.

 Simply send a login request to the authentication endpoint, and Tokenable will return a token.
 This token can then be used to access your API, and any authenticated endpoints.